koros33/Product-guides/README.md

 # 📘 Dev Product Guides

 This repository includes **product and process guides** for both developers and end users.
 Each guide is written to be **clear, practical, and easy to follow**.
+I have incuded simple workflow for these projects with mermaid.

 ## 📂 Guides